OpenVPN/easy-rsa/README.quickstart.md

 Easy-RSA 3 Quickstart README
 ============================

 This is a quickstart guide to using Easy-RSA version 3.
-Detailed help on usage and specific commands can be found by running `./easyrsa -h`.
+Detailed help on usage and specific commands can be found by running ./easyrsa -h.
 Additional documentation can be found in the doc/ directory.

 If you're upgrading from the Easy-RSA 2.x series, there are Upgrade-Notes available, also under the doc/ path.